Dhruv-Mohan/Super_TF/README.md

  Moreover the Full-Resolution Residual Network is enclosed in an encoder decoder pair with doubles the input and output resolution.

  ### Currently working on:

- Applying FRRN-C on Carvana Image Masking Challenge Going though Pytorch Documentation
+  -Applying FRRN-C on Carvana Image Masking Challenge -Going though Pytorch Documentation
- Preparing wrapper to work with both TF and Pytorch as backend
+  -Preparing wrapper to work with both TF and Pytorch as backend